 How to Make French 75

 1. In a cocktail shaker, combine the gin, lemon juice, and simple syrup.
+Fill with ice.

-3. Strain into a champagne flute.
+3. Strain the liquid into a champagne flute.

 Pro Tips for Making This Recipe